 How long will it take to get over the cravings?
 To get to the point where you can say “I’m free” - there is no specific time.
 Because this is a journey.
 Not an event.
 The day you put them down is THE EVENT.
 The day after that begins your journey to freedom.

 And that journey is incredibly empowering.
 IF and only IF you want it to be.
 Otherwise it can be a journey of merely hope, whining, loss and relapse.
 Your quit journey is as YOU make it.
 You’re in charge.
 Truly.
 We can help to try to attract your mind to the positives of it, and distract your mind from the negatives - but ultimately it’s up to you.
 If you want to dwell in whining mode, you will.
 If you want to get over it ASAP - you will.
-If you read the blogs here you will learn of the type of mindset that makes it and the mindset that fails.
-They’re as clear as day.
+If you read the blogs here you will learn of the type of mindset that leads toward success and the mindset that attracts failure.
+The difference is as clear as day.